 Obj.
-Standard Condition Notes/Comments Score 1 The course learning objectives, or Choose course/program competencies, describe an item. measurable outcomes.
-2 The module/unit-level learning objectives or Choose competencies describe outcomes that are an item. measurable and consistent with the course-level objectives or competencies.
-3 Learning objectives or competencies are stated Choose clearly, are written from the learner's perspective, an item. and are prominently located in the course.
-4 The relationship between learning objectives or Choose competencies and learning activities is clearly an item. stated.
-5 The learning objectives or competencies are Choose suited to the level of the course. an item. Γota l Score for Section 2: Learning Objectives · · /15
+Standard Condition Notes/Comments Score 1 The course learning objectives, or course/program Choose an competencies, describe measurable outcomes. item.
+2 The module/unit-level learning objectives or competencies Choose an describe outcomes that are measurable and consistent with item. the course-level objectives or competencies.
+3 Learning objectives or competencies are stated clearly, are Choose an written from the learner's perspective, and are prominently item. located in the course.
+4 The relationship between learning objectives or competencies Choose an and learning activities is clearly stated. item.
+5 The learning objectives or competencies are suited to the level Choose an of the course. item.
+Total Score for Section 2: Learning Objectives /15